Joseph Smith: Communalism (1831)

 Smith gave varying types of revelations.
 Some were temporal, while others were spiritual or doctrinal.
 Some were received for a specific individual, while others were directed at the whole church.
 An 1831 revelation called "The Law" contained directions for missionary work, rules for organizing society in Zion, a reiteration of the Ten Commandments, an injunction to "administer to the poor and needy" and an outline for the law of consecration.
 Smith temporarily instituted a form of religious communism, called the United Order, that required Latter Day Saints to give all their property to the church, to be divided among the faithful.
 He also envisioned that the theocratic institutions he established would have a role in the worldwide political organization of the Millennium.

 At first, Smith's church had little sense of hierarchy, and his religious authority was derived from his visions and revelations.
 Though he did not claim exclusive prophethood, an early revelation designated him as the only prophet allowed to issue commandments "as Moses".
 In 1831, Smith introduced the High Priesthood and taught that its recipients would be "endowed with power from on high", fulfilling a desire for a greater holiness and an authority commensurate with the New Testament apostles.

 Another 1832 revelation was the first to explain priesthood doctrine.

+End Times and Zion (1831)

+Smith taught the he and his followers were living in the "later days", calling church members "Later-Day Saints".
+In 1831, Smith announced a revelation that the Zion of end times would be centered in Independence, Missouri.